alexdale/google-homepage/README.md

 # google-homepage
-A clone of google to learn html/css better.
+A clone of google to learn html/css better!